 Virtual Lab Assignments will be accessed through McGraw-Hill Connect via Brightspace.
 The number of labs vary week-by-week.
-The goal of the virtual lab is to master the concepts, thereby preparing the student for the in-person lab procedures.
-The Virtual Lab assignments may be 'redone' (until the deadline at midnight on Sunday) if results were not successful (at least a 70%).
+The goal of the virtual lab is to master the concepts, thereby preparing the student for the in-person lab procedures and the Unit Lab Quiz.
+Therefore, the Virtual Lab assignments should be completed before attending the F2F lab.
+They may be 'redone' (until the deadline at midnight on Sunday) if results were not successful (at least a 70%).
 The total of 20 virtual lab grades will be averaged and count for 5% of the final course grade.